-Today (1 November 2018) in Parliament, during Questions to the Leader of the House of Commons, Parliamentary American Football Group Chairman, Wellingborough MP Peter Bone asked the Rt Hon Andrea Leadsom MP for a statement in Parliament about the news that four NFL games are to be played in London during the 2019/2020 American Football season.
+Today (1 November 2018) in Parliament, during Questions to the Leader of the House of Commons, All-Party Parliamentary Group for American Football Chairman, Wellingborough MP Peter Bone asked the Rt Hon Andrea Leadsom MP for a statement in Parliament about the news that four NFL games are to be played in London during the 2019/2020 American Football season.

 The Question follows a meeting in Parliament days earlier from NFL team Jacksonville Jaguars, during which Peers, MPs and non-Parliamentary Group members heard about the team’s work in the United Kingdom and the growth of the sport.

 Mr Bone asked the Leader of the House of Commons: “This week, the NFL have announced four regular season games to be played, two at Wembley, two at Tottenham Hotspur’s ground next year.